PEARL LEMON INTERVIEWS:

 A Fireside Chat

-I had the opportunity to have an amazing conversation with Helene Berkowitz at ReceetMe today.
-From talking about SEO for E-Commerce Sites, Helene agreed to a quick interview.
+I had the opportunity to have an amazing conversation with Roger Dooley today.
+From talking about SEO for Lead Generation sites, Roger agreed to a quick interview.

-She took the time to talk to me and answer some questions so I could get to know her better and hear more about the things that have helped shape her business success to date – let’s get stuck into it!
+He took the time to talk to me and answer some questions so I could get to know him better and hear more about the things that have helped shape his business success to date – let’s get stuck into it!

 What Is The Book (Or Books) You’ve Given Most As A Gift, And Why?